To Apply: Submit all required application materials electronically to the Program Director by January 5.

 The 12-month infectious diseases clinical fellowship follows the successful completion of the infectious diseases residency (PGY2).
 The fellowship program, which offers training in clinical infectious diseases, clinical and translational research, and academia, prepares you for many career opportunities, including a non-tenure or tenure-track faculty position, clinical specialist position, or medical science liaison role.

 The fellowship mixes academia and research with direct patient care activities.
 Program faculty who are noted regional and national experts in clinical infectious diseases share their research and academic expertise with you.
 You will work with other pharmacy and medical trainees, including residents and pharmacy students in a unique blend of patient care activities, clinical and translational research, and didactic and experiential student instruction.

 The majority of patient care activities occur at Prisma Health Richland, the university-affiliated tertiary care, academic medical center for the Prisma Health-UofSC Medical Group.
 Primary and elective rotations will include key areas of inpatient and outpatient infectious diseases including microbiology, HIV clinic, ID consults and antimicrobial stewardship.

 You will be designated with an adjunct clinical instructor appointment at the UofSC College of Pharmacy and work closely with the Infectious Diseases Fellowship Program of Prisma Health/University of South Carolina School of Medicine.
 You will be eligible to enroll in a dual-degree program through the Arnold School of Public Health.
 The School of Public Health offers masters programs in public health with emphasis on epidemiology and biostatistics.
 You will be awarded a certificate of completion after finishing the infectious diseases clinical fellowship requirements and objectives.

-Adult Inpatient Infectious Diseases as either:
+Inpatient Infectious Diseases as follows: